SockHungryClutz/Mocha/readme.md

 ## Setup

 Follow [these steps](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to set up a discord bot.
 Set up the requirements as outlined in the **Requirements** section.
 Open `MochaConfig.ini` and fill in the values as you see fit.
+Make sure the bot has the following permissions:

+- Send messages
+- Read message history
+- Manage roles
+- Kick members

 -----